 This granular level of detail allows you to see which projects and branches have high Coding Times so that you can start taking targeted action and making improvements.

-Once a branch has been determined to have a Coding Time problem, you drill down on that branch to diagnosis the root cause then work with your times to remedy the situation.
+Once a branch has been determined to have a coding time problem, you drill down on that branch to diagnosis the root cause and then work with your team to remedy the situation.

 The rule of thumb is to have fewer than 150 changes in a delta.

-LinearB can help your team accomplish this goal with our configurable Work at Risk notifications.
-They alert you when a pull request exceeds a certain number of code changes, a number which you can set.
-This not only informs you of a delta that potentially had a high Coding Time but it also enables you to intervene right away and start to drive improvement in this dimension.
+LinearB can help your team accomplish this goal with our configurable Team Goals and WorkerB notifications.
+They alert you when a pull request exceeds a certain number of code changes, a number that you can set.
+This not only informs you of a delta that potentially had a high coding time, but it also enables you to intervene right away and start to drive improvement in this dimension.

-Another way to keep an eye on coding Coding Time is to create a custom dashboard with PR Size and Coding Time.
+Another way to keep an eye on coding time is to create a custom dashboard with PR size and coding time.

-Keeping Coding Time, and thus Cycle Time, under control is a critical means to continuously improving your software development process.
-By keeping an eye on individual branches where Coding Time is pressing up against your limits, and by warning you and your team about Work at Risk, you can ensure that your Coding Time stays under control.
+Keeping coding time, and thus cycle time, under control is a critical means to continuously improving your software development process.
+By keeping an eye on individual branches where coding time is pressing up against your limits, and by warning your team about branches not meeting your team goals, you can ensure that your coding time stays under control.

 These are just some of the many benefits of LinearB.
 To learn about all our advanced features and all the ways you can improve your development processes with LinearB, get in touch with us to book a demo.